 I visited a hairdresser here in Yerevan and spent two hours chatting to a bubbly Armenian girl who told me that Armenians also did it tough in 1991 – the year Armenia broke away from the USSR.
 The Russians cut off their electricity supply for three years.
 Coal was burned in houses.
 Parents who had sons in the army had to pay for their uniforms and boots.
 And the list of hardships goes on.
 It certainly puts into perspective this quote I found at the Genocide Museum; ‘I come from bloody soil from an unexampled bloody history, from a people torn to pieces…’

 Armenia attracts tourists, but it’s not the hordes of tourists that you come across in Europe.
 We found Yerevan an extremely easy city to navigate, we never had to contend with queues, we ate and drank well, we felt very safe.
 We drove on a lot of Armenian roads (Iran border to Yerevan, sightseeing to churches, Yerevan to Georgia border) and despite being narrow, twisted and bumpy, they are coping with tourist and local traffic at the moment.
 With more tourism and it’s certainly going to happen, the government will need to consider some upgrades.

-We really enjoyed our brief stay in Armenia.
 Next stop is Tbilisi Georgia.